-NOTE: It is not recommended to add additional insulation to the refrigerant pipes provided with the product.
-The factory insulation is sufficient.
+NOTE: The factory insulation provided with the product is sufficient, therefore adding additional insulation to the refrigerant pipes is NOT recommended.
 Additional insulation may keep the product from attaching flush to the wall.

 NOTE: For applications where gravity cannot be used for drainage, a condensate pump accessory is available.
 Consult the condensate pump Installation Instructions for more information.